dbalsom/arduino_8088/README.md

 This project expands on the basic idea of controlling an Intel 8088 or NEC V20 CPU via GPIO pins to clock the CPU and read and write control and data signals.
 This can be used to validate an emulator's accuracy, but also as a general method of exploring the operation of 8088 and V20 instructions and timings.

-Where it differs from Raspberry Pi based projects is that it uses an Arduino MEGA2560, DUE or GIGA to supply enough GPIO pins to operate the 8088 in Maximum mode without requiring any shifters.
+Where it differs from Raspberry Pi based projects is that it uses an Arduino DUE to supply enough GPIO pins to operate the 8088 in Maximum mode without requiring any shifters.
 This enables several useful signals to be read such as the QS0 & QS1 processor instruction queue status lines, which give us more insight into the internal state of the CPU.
 We can also enable inputs such as READY, NMI, INTR, and TEST, so we can in theory execute interrupts, emulate wait states, and perhaps simulate FPU and DMA operations.

 The board supports an Intel 8288 bus controller which can produce bus signals, but this chip is optional as the sketch can perform i8288 emulation.